Requesting a Recommendation

 Please do not e-mail requests to me.
 We must talk in person for me to consider your recommendation request.

-Once we’ve confirmed that I’m able to write your letter of recommendation, please complete the following steps.
+Once we’ve talked in person and we’ve confirmed that I’m able to write your letter of recommendation, please complete the following steps by your deadline.

 Any time after Jan.
-15th The day we return from vacation
+15 the day we return from winter break

-If you haven’t completed the following checklist of items by my due date, I will not be able to write your letter of recommendation.
+If you haven’t completed the checklist of items below on this web page by my due date, I will not be able to write your letter of recommendation.

 - In Naviance, you need to waive your “CA FERPA” rights, your right to read my letter.
 I require all students for whom I write letters of recommendation to waive their CA FERPA rights.
 In order for me to submit a letter of recommendation for you, you must first waive your right to see it.